Skip to main content

 • ML Module IP: The IP address of the OpenSUSE server/VM where the ML module will be installed

-• How to obtain: Contact your network administrator or check the server's network configuration with ip addr show or ifconfig
+• How to obtain: Contact your network administrator or check the server's network configuration with ip addr show or ifconfig.

 Eyeglass Integration Configuration